rancherfederal/carbide-docs/docs/registry-docs/introduction.md

 # Introduction

-This page will walk through IOC expectations of the hardened registry and what exactly the hardened registry provides.
+This page will walk through benefits of the hardened registry and what exactly the hardened registry provides.

-## IOC Expectations
-As our product is still in the IOC phase, there are some expectations to level-set:

-* IOC users can expect tooling and processes to be changed, improved, and streamlined continuously as we strive to improve the Carbide offering.

-> **DISCLAIMER**:  The Secured Registry (rgcrprod.azurecr.us) is _not_ intended to be used as the primary registry for running Kubernetes clusters.
-It is only intended as the acquisition point to obtain the Carbide secured images.
-Customers should seed their own private OCI registries, and use that registry for their Kubernetes clusters.

-If you see areas for improvement, please submit Github issues [here](https://github.com/rancherfederal/carbide-docs/issues).

-## What is this?
+## What is the Carbide Secured Registry (CSR)?
 Here at Rancher Government Solutions, we take the security of our products seriously.
 Products like `rke2` are tailor-built to address the "secure by default" needs of the federal government, while still maintaining the same ease of deployments that our users have come to love from Rancher products.

 The Carbide Secured Registry (CSR) enhances our products' emphasis on security, this time by directly addressing the supply chain.